tfr42/wirvsvirus-challenge-accepted/README.md

 ## How to join

-Join us at slack.com or simply fork the repository and provide pull requests.
+Join us at slack.com (channel #1_0018_mentalhealth_homealonechallenge) or simply fork the repository and provide pull requests.

 ## How to build